Getting ‘Fashion Forward’ on Customs

 For start-up fashion designers and small-scale entrepreneurs, global sourcing is often a must.
 Malaysian shoe entrepreneur Christy Ng cites “fresh design, distinct artisanship and competitive pricing” as motivations for buying raw materials internationally.
 For Juan David Martinez of the Colombian cycling wear manufacturer Industrias Suárez, the quality and pricing of overseas-sourced zips, dyes, adhesives and reflective tapes are integral to their cost model and product integrity.

 However, understanding customs rules before you take the leap into global sourcing is key, as Ng and Martinez will attest.
-Customs rules are fluid and differ markedly from country to country.
+Customs rules are fluid and differ markedly from country/territory to country/territory.
 Long hold-ups and penalties can ensue if rules are not followed.
 Ng has experienced the pitfalls first hand, where complex or changing customs rules have resulted in “unprecedented financial losses with garments left on the docks for weeks at a time.”

 If you’re a fashion entrepreneur ready to take the next step of either sourcing or selling items internationally, here are some tips on navigating customs to get you started.